This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - use Mutilate as CP builder, when the boss gets to 35% HP switch to Dispatch instead

-- when Blindside procs, try to use it soon but better if Envenom buff is up
+- when a free Dispatch procs, try to use it asap when Evenom buff is up

 A great role in the spec is covered by Dispatch: it is out execute-type move, triggering at 35% and should be used instead of Mutilate.
-Also you need to pay attention to Blindside procs, which grant you a free Dispatch use regardless of target HP - you should aim to use it asap, and without wasting CP (which can be difficult sometimes due to Seal Fate).
-If you are at 4 CP, it should best to delay the Blindside proc after the finisher.
+Also Blindside proc is now baked into Mutilate itself, and it will grant you a free Dispatch use regardless of target HP - you should aim to use it asap, and without wasting CP (which can be difficult sometimes due to Seal Fate).

 Mastery: Assassination spec has Potent Poisons.
 It's a very strong mastery, it affects a great part of the spec damage.
 That's the reason mastery stat is so valuable for assassination rogues.

-This spec has a very good sustained damage, aswell as being the less penalized in target switching (DP doesn't stack anymore, you need only rupture on target and it can be easy if you keep Redirect for this).
+This spec has a very good sustained damage, aswell as being the less penalized in target switching because of the reliance on only Rupture to be on the mob.

 Assassination has also a good "cleave mechanic": you can switch targets and keep rupture up on 2+ targets.
 The damage gain is sensible and the rotation is faster due top multiple Rupture proccing more Venomous Wounds and thus granting us more energy regen.
 Managing the cycle and Rupture on multiple targets can be difficult sometimes, but it definitely pays off.